Harvey Carignan: Biography

 Carignan was born to an unmarried 20-year-old mother in North Dakota on May 18, 1927.
 At the age of 10, Carignan returned to live with his mother after spending time with his aunt and uncle in North Dakota and Minnesota.
 He had a bedwetting issue as a child and was diagnosed as having childhood chorea and enuresis in a Mandan, North Dakota, reform school.
 Carignan encountered a great deal of academic difficulty.
 At the age of 18, he graduated from the reform school and enlisted in the U.S. Army.
 He was stationed in Anchorage, Alaska.

 Initial murder

-On July 31, 1949, Carignan killed 58-year-old Laura Showalter during an attempted rape in the Territory of Alaska.
+On July 31, 1949, Carignan murdered 57-year-old Laura Showalter during an attempted rape in the Territory of Alaska.
 On September 16, 1949, he tried to rape another woman, Christine Norton, and was arrested the next day.
-Carignan was convicted of first degree murder and assault with intent to commit rape, and sentenced to death by hanging.
-However, in 1951 Carignan won a new trial on his murder conviction on the grounds that his confession had been improperly obtained.
+Later that year, Carignan was convicted of first degree murder and assault with intent to commit rape and sentenced to death by hanging.
+However, in 1951, Carignan won a new trial for his murder conviction on the grounds that his confession had been improperly obtained.
 An officer interrogating Carignan had told him he would not be executed if he confessed to the murder.
-Carignan's confession was suppressed, and the murder charge was later dismissed.
-He continued to serve a 15-year sentence for assaulting Christine Norton.
-In 1952, he was transferred to Alcatraz Federal Penitentiary, before being paroled in 1960.
+Carignan's confession was suppressed and the murder charge was later dismissed due to insufficient evidence to convict him without the confession.
+He continued to serve a 15-year sentence for the attempted rape of Christine Norton.
+In 1952, Carignan was transferred to Alcatraz Federal Penitentiary, before being paroled in 1960.